Archive for May, 2010

 Wait- are you kidding me?

-Whoops- you're right: I stand corrected.
+You know what- you're right: I stand corrected.
 “Stone women who are not virgins when they marry”.
-Whew, that makes a lot more sense!

-What are you some kind of crazy Copernicus freak?
-Everyone knows that's junk science!
-In their treatises, Reconstructionists assert that there is “clearly no scientific credibility” to these “theories”, by which they mean that the Bible doesn’t say anything about the Earth revolving.
-So there you go!
+(Definition of Junk Science": any fact that that conflicts with my world view.)
+In their treatises, Reconstructionists assert that there is “clearly no scientific credibility” to these “theories”, by which they mean that the Bible doesn’t say a thing about the Earth revolving.

-They say it's actually is a proveable fact that the Earth is fixed in place.
-How do they prove it?
-There are two simple ways, oh Doubting Thomas.
 Proof number one- when you look at the sky, it looks like the stars and the sun move even when you hold still.
 Aha!
-And proof number two: the Bible SAYS that the sun revolves around the Earth.

-Well yes, those certainly are brilliant and irrefutable proofs- if you're 5 years old, riding in the station wagon with your sisters, squinting your eyes to make it look like the corn fields are running away from you at 60 miles per hour.
+Well… yes, those certainly are brilliant and irrefutable proofs- if you're 5 years old, riding in the station wagon with your sisters, squinting your eyes to make it look like the corn fields are running away from you at 60 miles per hour.

 But there are a number of folks on the Religious Right, including some politicians, who think this “Make Jesus the President” thing is a great idea and are probably willing to reconsider the solar system too.
 For example, Republican talking Ken doll Rand Paul is disturbingly cozy with the Reconstructionists, and they endorse him whole-heartedly.
+Florida GOP candidate Dan Webster is another.

 Eeep!